 - Start with keeping a master to-do list for all the things you want to accomplish now and in the future.

-- Plan your day using time chucks, or break up your day into morning, afternoon and evening.
+- Plan your day using time chucks, or break up your day into morning, afternoon, and evening.
 Keep track of the way you spend your day and see where you waste your time.
 Record everything and prioritize your tasks.

 - Write down a daily positive affirmation.

-- Choose 3 most important tasks for the day.
+- Choose the 3 most important tasks for the day.
 Make sure you really stick to the 3 things a day.